axonivy-market/decision-component-util/approval-decision-utils-product/README.md

 ## Attributes
-- `managedBean`: It is required and must extend `com.axonivy.utils.decisioncomponent.managedbean.AbstractApprovalDecisionBean` class.
+- `managedBean`: It is required and must extend `com.axonivy.utils.approvaldecision.managedbean.AbstractApprovalDecisionBean` class.
 - `isReadOnly`: Configures the component to be read-only.
 The default is `false`.
 - `fieldsetToggleable`: Makes the fieldset toggleable.
 Default is `false`.
 - `fieldsetLegend`: Legend text of the fieldset.
 Default is `Approval decision`.